zuozhenggh/learning-library/oci-library/oci-hol/oci-datascience/red-bull-livelab/data-exp/data-exp.md

 ## Introduction

 This lab walks you through the data exploration process of the machine learning lifecycle.
-For this lab, we will do an Exploratory Data Analysis (EDA) on Formula 1 Grand Prix data based on the drivers, constructors or both.
+For this lab, we will do an Exploratory Data Analysis (EDA) on racing data based on the drivers, constructors or both.

-Before begining the project we need to understand the history of F1 and the different eras in which a certain driver or tream dominated the whole grid.
-Here are some important eras of F1 in (relatively) recent history.
+Before begining the project we need to understand the history of car racing (Grand Prix) and the different eras in which a certain driver or tream dominated the whole grid.
+Here are some important eras of Grand Prix in (relatively) recent history.
 * 1994-2009 Schumacher (Scuderia Ferrari)
 * 2007-2010 Alonso (Renault,Scuderia Ferrari)
 * 2011-2013 Vettle (Redbull Racing)
 * 2014-Present Hamilton (Mercedes-Benz)

-An F1 team's performance is largely dependent on the FIA technical regulation for the season.
+An racing team's performance is largely dependent on the FIA technical regulation for the season.
 After the 2013 season, new engine regulations were made (Hybrid era).
 Mercedes-Benz is the most dominant team since, followed by Red Bull Racing and Scuderia Ferrari.
 Rules are set to change for 2022, so whatever analysis is made here will not apply for 2022 season and after.
 Only data after 2010 will be considered in the following analysis.

-Estimated Lab Time: n minutes
+Estimated Lab Time: 1 hr

 <b> Objectives </b>

 In this lab, you will:
-  * Download F1 dataset prepared by Ergast to simplify the Exploratory Data Analysis process by:
+  * Download racing dataset prepared by Ergast to simplify the Exploratory Data Analysis process by:

     * Execute the notebook ```03.f1_analysis_EDA.ipynb``` to perform Data Analysis using ERGAST Data Model

 <b> Prerequisites </b>

 * An Oracle Free Tier, Always Free, Paid or LiveLabs Cloud Account

-## **STEP 1**:  Download F1 dataset prepared by Ergast to simplify the Exploratory Data Analysis process
+## **STEP 1**:  Download racing dataset prepared by Ergast to simplify the Exploratory Data Analysis process

 We will use the dataset “data_f1” prepared by Ergast to simplify the Exploratory, but we could use all CSV prepared in the folder “data”

 ![Image alt text](./images/EDA.png)

 1. Click on Terminal to open it.
-Download F1 dataset:
+Download racing dataset:

   ![Image alt text](./images/terminal.png)